nkarl/wsu-cpts-451-dbms/TO-DO.md

 ## Week 5
 ---
 > [!info]
 > Learn how search queries are expressed in SQL.
-Learn about SQL’s set, grouping, aggregation, set, and sorting operators.
+Learn about SQL’s set, grouping, aggregation, and sorting operators.

 **Readings:**
 -   Textbook (Database Management Systems) -- Chapter 5